Asian Barbecue Chicken Meatballs are jumbo-sized and a fun and tasty way to change up your grilling routine and your meatball routine!

 - After portioning the meat mixture, roll into neat balls with your hands.
 Here I just eye-balled the meatballs into 12 even portions.
 I’m digging jumbo meatballs as they’re less work!

 - I probably didn’t need to, however, I brushed the meatball griller with vegetable oil before placing the meatballs inside.
 They released very easily.

 This sauce is easy to pull together while the meatballs cook.
-I like to keep a good inventory of Asian staples and pantry items such as soy sauce, hoisin sauce, unseasoned rice vinegar, oyster sauce, chili garlic sauce and fresh ginger.
+I like to keep a good inventory of Asian staples and pantry items on hand such as:

 Keeping items such as these on hand allows you to pull together an Asian-inspired meal like this in no time!

 More meatball recipes you’ll love:

 - Middle Eastern Spiced Meatballs in Tomato Sauce

 - Chicken Meatballs Marsala with Baked Parmesan Polenta

 - Turkish Turkey Meatball Lettuce Wraps with Tzatziki

 - Pepper Jack Stuffed Meatballs with Chipotle Sauce